AmplitudeAudio/sdk/docs/content/docs/project-setup/05-effect.md

 toc: true
 ---

-Effects allows you to apply sound effects to any sound object.
+Effects allow you to apply sound effects to any sound object.
 Effects are applied at the playback time through a pipeline processor.

 {{< alert >}}
 The flatbuffers schema of this file can be found [here](https://github.com/SparkyStudios/AmplitudeAudioSDK/blob/main/schemas/effect_definition.fbs).